-Report To: Cabinet Report 10: Cabin

-Date: 18 March 2024

-Subject: Disposal of Land at Uxbridge Road - Site of

-Former Rochfords Youth Hostel

-Lead Member: Cllr Wal Chahal - Deputy Leader and Cabinet

-Member for Financial Oversight, Council Assets,

-Procurement, Revenue & Benefits

-Chief Officer: Pat Hayes - Executive Director Property,

-Planning & Housing

-Contact Officer: Mark Halligan - Property Director

-Ward(s): Wexham Lea

-Key Decision: YES

-Exempt: Public with exempt appendix 1 under paragraph

-3 of Schedule 12A Local Government Act 1972

-- Information relating to the financial or

-business affairs of the Council

-Decision Subject To Call In: YES

-Appendices: Appendix 1 - Confidential - Avison Young -

-Asset Disposal Recommendation Report.

-Appendix 2 - Site plan

-1. Summary and Recommendations
+Cabinet

-- 1.1 This report relates to a vacant site which has been marketed and seeks approval for disposal under the Council's Asset Disposal Strategy.
-Given the condition of the market, issues with the site and the nature of the asset, which is at risk of fly tipping and squatters there is some urgency to progress this sale. - 1.2 The proposed Asset sale has been subject to a due diligence process and reflects best consideration reasonably obtainable for the disposal of the assets in accordance with section 123 of the Local Government Act 1972.
-The asset sale falls under The General Consent for the Disposal of Land held for the purposes of Part II of the Housing Act 1985 2013.
+Date: 18 March 2024 Subject: Disposal of Former Police Station, High Street, Langley, Slough Lead Member: Cllr Wal Chahal - Deputy Leader and Cabinet Member for Financial Oversight, Council Assets Procurement, Revenue & Benefits Chief Officer: Pat Hayes - Executive Director Property, Planning & Housing Mark Halligan - Property Director Contact Officer: Ward(s): Langley Kedermister Key Decision: YES Exempt: Public with exempt appendix 1 under paragraph 3 of Schedule 12A Local Government Act 1972 - Information relating to the financial or business affairs of the Council Decision Subject To Call In: YES Appendices: Appendix 1 - Confidential - Avison Young - Asset Disposal Recommendation Report.
+Appendix 2 - Site Plan 1.
+Summary and Recommendat tions 1.1 This report relates to a vacant site which has been marketed and seeks approval for disposal under the Council's Asset Disposal Strategy.
+Given the condition of the market, issues with the site and the nature of the asset, it is proposed to proceed with an expedited sale.